Avisa19/Landmark-Remark/README.md

 8-  I use Firebase Database for my server-side aspect.

-9-  I add documentation markup and it will display in Quick Help.
+9-  I added documentation markup and it will display in Quick Help.

                *** Source code will be developed and runnable in XCode 10 ***